BonePolk/AutoInfEgeSolver/README.md

 # AutoInfEgeSolver
-Bot for solving computer science problems on the website https://inf-ege.sdamgia.ru/
+Bot for problems on the website https://inf-ege.sdamgia.ru/

 # How to setup
 ## Download project with git